kanishka-commits/React.js/Basics.md

 | `useNavigate()`   | Hook to navigate programmatically (like `history.push()`). |
 | `useParams()`     | Hook to get route parameters (like `:id`).                 |

+useNavigate(): redirect the user without them clicking a link.
 ## HOOKS

 React Hooks are the built-in functions that permit developers for using the state and lifecycle methods within React components.
 These are newly added features made available in React 16.8 version.\